30 Grams to Ounces: A practical guide to Unit Conversion

 Understanding the Conversion Factor

 The key to converting 30 grams to ounces lies in understanding the conversion factor.
 One ounce is approximately equal to 28.35 grams.
-This means that to convert grams to ounces, you need to divide the number of grams by 28.35.
+In plain terms, to convert grams to ounces, you need to divide the number of grams by 28.35.
 Conversely, to convert ounces to grams, you would multiply the number of ounces by 28.35.
 This seemingly simple equation forms the basis of all gram-to-ounce conversions.

 Calculating 30 Grams to Ounces